pallets/quart/docs/dos_mitigations.rst

 allowing the route handler to response if possible, for example if the request does not have the correct authorisation.
-If the body is needed, then the application config['BODY_TIMEOUT'] defines the number of seconds to wait for the body to be completly received.
+If the body is needed, then the application config['BODY_TIMEOUT'] defines the number of seconds to wait for the body to be completely received.
 If the timeout is exhausted Quart would respond with RequestTimeout, 408.

 The default value is 60 seconds, which is chosen as it is the typical